pajarnas/pajarnas.github.io/source/_posts/Beaconfire.md

 **Array List** is a part of the **collection framework**.

+Unlike arrays, arraylists can automatically adjust its capacity when we add or remove elements from it.
+Hence, arraylists are also known as **dynamic arrays**.

 - It is present in the **java.util** package and provides us dynamic arrays in Java.

 - Though, it may be slower than standard arrays but can be helpful in programs where lots of manipulation in the array is needed.